Proxy Voting and Governance

 - Other Compensation Requests

-Generally, the Committee votes FOR stock purchase plans that allow a broad group of employees to purchase shares and limits the discount to 15% or less.
+Generally, the Committee votes FOR stock purchase plans that allow a broad group of employees to purchase shares and limit the discount to 15% or less.
+Conversely, the Committee generally votes AGAINST proposals that are limited to senior executives and/or provides for a discount that is greater than 15%.

-Generally, the Committee votes FOR proposals that seek management and director retention of stock awards for no more than one year and 25% of shares awarded.
+Generally, the Committee votes FOR proposals that seek management and director retention of stock awards for no more than one year and/or 25% of stock awarded.
+Conversely, the Committee generally votes AGAINST proposals that seek retention of stock awards for greater than one year and 75% of stock awarded.